Md-Akram/Md-Akram/README.md

 # Hi, I'm Akram! 👋

 ## 🚀 About Me
 I'm a student.
-Recently found a little bit of interest in Web Development.
+Have a fare bit of interest in Web Development.
 Currently my focus is on the Front-end.
 My goal is to go full-stack in near future.

 ## 🛠 Skills
 HTML, CSS, Javascript, React...